 - "I love Professor Levinson.
 She is always one of my favorite professors.
 Not only is she clear, passionate, and knowledgeable, but I love how she doesn't take crap from anyone.
 She is really an inspiration to me as a female student, and I just admire her assertiveness and confidence."

-Professor Levinson is a fellow in the Rutgers School of Management & Labor Relations Institute for the Study of Employee Ownership & Profit Sharing, and the Principal Investigator of a Transdisciplinary UofL Research Team focused on cooperative economics.
-She has published three law review articles, and several news and policy briefs, about cooperatives.
-Her latest co-op article, co-authored with one of the Law School’s amazing students, is forthcoming in the Michigan State Law Review.
+Professor Levinson is a fellow in the Rutgers School of Management & Labor Relations Institute for the Study of Employee Ownership & Profit Sharing.
+She has published five law review articles, and several news and policy briefs, about cooperatives.
+Her latest article about union co-ops, invited for the Perspectives Section, is forthcoming in the Employee Responsibilities & Rights Journal.

 Prior to teaching at Brandeis School of Law, Professor Levinson taught at USC Gould School of Law and at UCLA School of Law.
 She clerked for the Honorable John G. Davies (United States District Court, Central District of California) and for the Honorable Myra C. Selby (Supreme Court of Indiana) and practiced labor law, including serving as a fellow for the AFL-CIO's Legal Department.